Alujjdnd/Ngrok-Lan/README.md

 Due to a lack of bandwidth in the development team, we've unfortunately had to halt progress on this project, we appreciate your understanding.

-We recommend alternatives such as e4mc or the Essentials mod for a similar featureset.
+We recommend alternatives such as e4mc for a similar featureset.

 Thanks you for your support :)